 The dean will make a final decision after consideration of the Grievance Committee's recommendation within twenty-one calendar days of receiving its report.
 Written notification of the dean's decision will be sent to the student grievant and the respondent faculty member.
 Grade changes recommended by the committee will be made by the respondent faculty member.
 In the absence of the respondent faculty member caused by such things as death, resignation, termination, retirement, or prolonged illness, the dean is authorized to change a grade.
 The dean shall have authority to take action as is deemed necessary by the case and shall so inform the grievant student, respondent faculty member, school director, and the ASU Registrar of action taken.

-Timelines delineated in this document may be extended by the assistant dean for student success in the HIDA and his or her designee, in consultation with the chair of the Grievance Committee.
+Timelines delineated in this document may be extended by the assistant associate dean for students success in the HIDA and his or her designee, in consultation with the chair of the Grievance Committee.

-Appendix A
+Appendix A – Model Form

 Herberger Institute for Design and the Arts